Exploring the Stress Responses: Fight Flight Freeze Fawn - Read more on Khiron Clinics

 Fight Response

-This reaction creates a readiness to confront and combat a threat directly.
+This fight response creates a readiness to confront and combat a threat directly.
 It manifests as assertiveness, aggression, or a proactive attitude to overcome the threat.

 Flight Response